iamslash/TIL/kubernetes/README-2.md

 ----

-Ingress maps DNS to Services and include settings such as TLS.
+Ingress maps DNS to Services, include settings such as TLS and rewrite HTTP URL.
 You need Ingress Controller to use Ingress such as Nginx Web Server Ingress Controller.

 ### Simple Ingress